This is my review of using SelfWealth over the past three years to buy shares in Australia.

 I also practice the low information diet and stick to my core investing strategy of passive index tracking ETFs for my portfolio and some old school LICs thrown in when I can buy some more stable dividends whenever they trade under market value.

-Selfwealth have a great no frills account that is easy to use and have 24 hour fast online customer support
+Selfwealth have a great no frills account

 So I don’t need any whizz bang graphs or trading information – just the basic ability to be able to buy the index funds and receive the dividends using the basic no frills free account.
 All of my portfolio tracking and yearly tax accounting done by ShareSight anyway (and then handed to an accountant for lodging), and you can check out my review of ShareSight here.